LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/LiveEngage App/LiveEngage App.md

 ## Structured content

-Users of the app can view structured content sent by bots or other agents using the LiveEngage web however, the card buttons are disabled.
+Users of the app can view structured content sent by bots or other agents using the Conversational Cloud web however, the card buttons are disabled.

 {: .notice}
 The app currently support only basic cards.
 Carousel will be added in the next version of the app.

 ## Quick replies

-Users of the app can view quick replies sent by bots or other agents using the LiveEngage web.
+Users of the app can view quick replies sent by bots or other agents using the Conversational Cloud web.
 QR message bubbles display with a QR button to left of the message.

 ### Expand/Collapse Quick replies